mars-protocol/multichain-liquidator-bot/README.md

 yarn start
 ```

 ### Common errors

-There are a few errors that sometimes prevent us from liquidating, for various reasons
+There are a few errors that sometimes prevent us from liquidating, for various reasons.
-- `Coin amount was zero` - this error occurs because one of the assets we have tried to swap to has reached 100% of the deposit cap, so we have
+- `Coin amount was zero` - this error occurs because one of the assets we have tried to swap to has reached 100% of the deposit cap.
 - `Cosmwasm pool not supported` - (Osmosis) We currently do not support cosmwasm pools on osmosis via the swapper, but the sqs router will give us back routes with cosmwasm pools in it.
+Generally, liquidity conditions change frequently and the optimal route will be different later, at which time the liquidation will succeed if there are no cosmwasm pools in the route.
 - `Amount recieved was less than n` - This is a liquidity / slippage issue.
 Should not occur under normal circumstances but can if there is an issue with routing or a really large position.